ayaa2001/SMBH/README.md

 # SMBH

-## Motivation
+## Introduction and Motivation

-The motivation for developing this package is to plot the mass and luminosity functions of quasers.
-This helps to understand the evolution of mass with the redshift ovver cosmic time.
+The mass_luminosity_function is a Python package for calculating the mass-luminosity function of quasars.
+The mass-luminosity function is an important statistical relationship between the masses of supermassive black holes (SMBHs) at the centers of galaxies and the luminosities of the quasars

 ## Installation